Magnifying Glass

 About the Author

-Brad Brinkworth brings a deep background in strategic communications and content, with experience working across agriculture in Alberta and beyond.
+Brad Brinkworth has a deep background in strategic communications and content, working across agriculture in Alberta and beyond.
 He grew up with extended family involved in both crop and livestock farming, and holds a degree in Journalism and Communications from the University of Minnesota.
 Brad enjoys telling the story of agriculture and creating clear, purposeful content that connects with producers.
 He and his family are based in Calgary.
-Outside of work, you’ll often find him in the mountains or coaching his kids’ sports teams.

 Author